haslhofer/readinglist/Headlines.md

+Hugging Face offers a way to find similar images through a system with candidate images in a dataset

+Filename:ee9fe625-77a7-47d3-abba-b4dc14fb7116.png

+___

 Google Research developers are creating larger and more capable language models that can solve complex mathematical problems, translate text across languages, and even generate new, coherent responses that sound like human speech.

 Filename:8a7c3fbb-8865-47fb-96bd-8f86aa671536.png